microcks/microcks.io/content/documentation/tutorials/getting-started.md

 $ docker run -p 8585:8080 -it --rm quay.io/microcks/microcks-uber:latest-native
 ```

 This will pull and spin the `uber` container and setup a simple environment for you to use.
-You shoud get something like this on your terminal:
+You should get something like this on your terminal:

 ```sh
 [...]